chloevanct/RepoRelay/README.md

 5. :white_check_mark: As a user, I want to be able to authenticate with GitHub using the GitHub API so that I can streamline the login process.

 ### 2.3 Stretch Goals
-1. :white_check_mark: As a project contributor, I want to receive machine learning generated project recommendations based on my interests, profile information, and past contributions, so that I can easily find new projects that align with my preferences and skills.
+1. :white_check_mark: As a user, I want to receive machine learning generated project recommendations based on my interests, profile information, and past contributions, so that I can easily find new projects that align with my preferences and skills.
 2. :x: As a project owner or contributor, I want to host code files directly on the website, so that I can easily collaborate and manage project files without relying on external services.
 3. :x: As a project contributor, I want to interact with gamification elements such as badges, leaderboards, and achievement tracking, so that I can be motivated and encouraged to participate more actively in the community.